lspvic/jupyter_tensorboard/README.rst

-Jupyter-Tensorboard: Start tensorboard in Jupyter notebook
+Jupyter-Tensorboard: Start Tensorboard in Jupyter Notebook
 =================================================================

 |build-status| |pypi-status| |pypi-pyversions| |tf-versions| |docker-stars|

 Tensorboard Integration for Jupyter Notebook.

-A jupyter server extension for jupyter notebook and tensorboard (a visualization tool for tensorflow) which provides graphical user interface for tensorboard start, manage and stop in jupyter interface.
+A jupyter server extension for better collaboration between jupyter notebook and tensorboard (a visualization tool for tensorflow), providing graphical user interface for tensorboard start, manage and stop in jupyter interface.
+It provides:

+* No need to type tensorboard and the long log path in command line.
+* No need extra port for serve tensorboard.
+This is helpful for remote jupyter servers.
+* Multiple tensorboard instance managing simultaneously.

 Installation
 ------------